-Figure 6.20 According to early accounts, Newton was inspired to make the connection between falling bodies and astronomical motions when he saw an apple fall from a tree and realized that if the gravitational force could extend above the ground to a tree, it might also reach the Sun.
+FIGURE 6.17 According to early accounts, Newton was inspired to make the connection between falling bodies and astronomical motions when he saw an apple fall from a tree and realized that if the gravitational force could extend above the ground to a tree, it might also reach the Sun.
 The inspiration of Newton's apple is a part of worldwide folklore and may even be based in fact.
-Great importance is attached to it because Newton's universal law of gravitation and his laws of motion answered very old questions about nature and gave tremendous support to the notion of underlying simplicity and unity in nature.
-Scientists still expect underlying simplicity to emerge from their ongoing inquiries into nature.
+Newton's universal law of gravitation and his laws of motion answered very old questions about nature and gave tremendous support to the notion of underlying simplicity and unity in nature.
+Like many revolutionary discoveries, it was not immediately accepted.
+Prominent French scientist and philosopher Émilie du Châtelet helped establish Newton's theory in France and mainland Europe.
 The gravitational force is relatively simple.
 It is always attractive, and it depends only on the masses involved and the distance between them.
 Stated in modern language, Newton's universal law of gravitation states that every particle in the universe attracts every other particle with a force along a line joining them.
 The force is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.